 About Specops uReset

 Specops uReset enables self-service password management, from anywhere and any device.
-The solution is a part of a robust multi-factor authentication platform that also supports secure user verification for encryption key recovery, and O365 authentication.
+The solution is a part of a robust multi-factor authentication platform that also supports secure user verification for encryption key recovery.

 To see how Specops uReset can increase password security, click here.